© All Rights Reserved Sander938

 Fua'amotu International Airport (TBU) is located 35 km out of Nuku'alofa on the the southern coast of Tongatapu Island.

 Air New Zealand is the main airline with connections from New Zealand, Australia, Samoa and Los Angeles.
-Air Pacific offer services from Nadi and Suva in Fiji (and to many other international locations via Fiji).
+Fiji Airways offer services from Nadi and Suva in Fiji (and to many other international locations via Fiji).
 Pacific Blue have flights from Australia and New Zealand.

 Domestic flights are offered by Peau Vava'u (to Ha'apai and Vava'u) and Airlines Tonga (to Eua, Ha'apai, Nuiafo'ou, Nuiatoputapu and Vava'u)